-The University seal or seal signature is not for general use and may only be used with the approval of the director of university creative services in the Office of University Relations.
+The University seal or seal signature is not for general use and may only be used with the approval of the director of university creative services in the Office of Marketing and Strategic Communications.

 Logos must be sized proportionally.
 Do not squeeze horizontally or vertically.

 Do not cover the W with line art or type.

 Do not change the color of the promotional mark.

 Logos no longer being used must be discarded and replaced with current art.